 Keep things simple and just coat your hair in coconut oil.
+Check out what hair expert Hair Guard says about how good it is for your hair.
 If you want to you can also add in some lavender.
 This is especially good if you do the treatment at night and sleep with it on.
 The lavender will not only be good for your hair but it will help you to sleep.

 Making soap on the road is pretty tricky and to be honest it’s normally the first thing I find exploring a new place.
 I just buy a fresh locally made bar every time I move.
 What I buy depends on if the water is hard or soft and how my skin is feeling.
 I do go for soaps with lavender and oats in them as my skin is quite sensitive and can become very dry.

-I also really love these soaps which you can buy on Amazon.
+I also really love this soap which you can buy on Amazon.

 If I can get hold of it I love this facial cleansing bar.
 Whenever I run out I make my own using coconut oil.
 I either just use coconut oil on its own, or I add a few things to it.
 Depending on how lazy I’m feeling!